-Oral leukoplakia describes a white patch in the mouth that may involve the tongue or other areas.
-The patches may be small or involve nearly the entire surface of the tongue.
+Oral leukoplakia is a white patch in the mouth that may affect the tongue or other areas.
+The patch can be small or may involve large areas on the tongue.
 Unlike the white coating caused by thrush, leukoplakia patches cannot be rubbed off.
-Chronic irritation of the mouth by tobacco use and heavy alcohol consumption increase the risk for oral leukoplakia.
-Men tend to be affected more than women.
-Because these patches may transform into cancer, it is important to have them evaluated by a doctor.
+Chronic irritation of the mouth by poor fitting dentures, chewing on the inside of the mouth, or smokeless tobacco increase the risk of this condition.
+Some forms of leukoplakia are caused by a virus and tend to occur in people with weakened immune systems.
+This condition usually requires treatment, and infrequently these patches may transform into cancer -- so it is important to have persistent white patches evaluated by a doctor.

 Lichen planus is a disease that can affect the skin, mouth or tongue.
 When it affects the tongue, it can appear as patterns of lacy, white patches or shallow ulcers.
 The cause is not clear but genetics, autoimmunity, medication side effects and sensitivity to oral hygiene products or metallic fillings may be connected to the onset of this condition.
 The underlying cause needs to be identified in order resolve or treat this disease.
 Treatment may involve antifungal medications, if a yeast infection is also present, or topical steroids.